jsktt/proj_fovus/README.md

 10. Download the script from S3: ```aws s3 cp s3://your_bucket_name/script.py-path /home/ec2-user/script.py```
 11. Execute the script: ```python3 /home/ec2-user/script.py```
 12. Like shown below image, the code executes, and a new output.txt can be found through the DynamoDB table.
+13. make sure to DynamoDB->tables->DynamoDB stream details -> turn on stream status in order to capture any changes being made to the table.

 ## REFERENCES: